changchuming/changchuming.github.io/_posts/2019-07-07-Making-Wooden-Rings.md

 #### Drilling

 The first thing we did is mark the center of the wooden blank for where the metal ring would go.
-We then drilled a hole at the marking and sanded the inside smooth with a sanding bit.
+We drilled a hole at the marking and sanded the inside smooth with a sanding bit.

 <img src="/assets/images/drilling_ring.jpg" class="thumbnail">